 - a.
 The biodiversity on land managed by and in partnership with the NPA is improving over time - b.
 There is a reduction in the number of Listed Buildings at risk;

 c.
-There is an increase in the number of people involved with cultural aspects of the National Park through archaeology, history, art and language related events.
+Over 40,000 people a year are introduced to cultural aspects of the National Park through archaeology, art and language related events.

 We will take the following actions to deliver these Outcomes: